 - Consider whether your needs might change during your lease – could you need a bigger wheelchair that will impact on the size of WAV you need?

 - Think about whether you might need additional seating in the future for extra passengers.

-Once you've found the WAV that's right for you, your WAV supplier will go through a Suitability Questionnaire Will download a resource(PDF 164KB) with you.
+Once you've found the WAV that's right for you, your WAV supplier will go through a Statement of responsibilities and suitability confirmation form Will download a resource(PDF 118KB) with you.
 This questionnaire will check that the WAV you’re considering, and the Motability Scheme, meets your needs now and for the duration of your lease.
 Your new WAV will be an important part of your life for years to come.